Skip to main content

 Use and multilingual nature of templates

 Each mail template is bound to an internal ZEP event around project-time recording: As soon as the event occurs, ZEP sends the matching template automatically to the recipients defined for the event.
-Which templates are available depends on your configuration and the activated add-on modules — typical templates concern planned-hours thresholds, time details, splits, and similar events from everyday project-time work.
+Which templates are available depends on your configuration and the activated add-on modules — typical templates are the project-time details and planned-hours notifications (with the Project planning add-on module, for subtasks and tickets with the Ticketing System add-on module) and similar events from everyday project-time work.
 You can see the list of concretely available templates in your ZEP under Administration > Times and receipts > Mail templates.

 Placeholders in templates